zlt0518/MIE1628-2025S-Cloud-Based-Data-Analytics/A1/README.md

-For this assignment, I do not recommend installing Hadoop on your local machine provided by instructor as it will takes ton of time to firguring out useless version errors
+For this assignment, I do not recommend installing Hadoop on your local machine provided by instructor as it will take tons of time to firgure out useless version errors

 I suggest working on this assignmnet using docker(I am using Windows) with MapReduce and using Java instead of python as programming language.